shiveenp/Taggit/README.md

 # Taggit

-Taggit allows users to connect their github accounts and manage their starred repos.

-## Motivation

-This project was borne out of my own need to be able to organise several OSS projects that I routinely stared on github and have them allocated within neat tags.
+Taggit is a repository starred repositories organisation tool for Github.
+It was built to enable easy tagging and organisation of repositories in your Github stars and allows easy recall for libraries or cool projects you found but forgot the name of.

+The project runs on springboot backend core and a VueJS frontend.
+It can be easily deployed to your favourite cloud provider or via a PAAS.

 ## Project setup

-The project is split into two a backend and front end.
+The project is split into backend and front end.

 The backend is written using Kotlin and Spring.

 The frontend is written using [VueJs](https://vuejs.org/) and accompanying libraries like Vuex and VueRouter etc.

+## Local Dev

 ### Running the backend

 You can run the backend by directly running the main class in the App.kt file or preferably using Docker.

+Since we use springboot the easiest way to run backend is to run the following command in the root of the project.

+`./gradlew :backend:bootRun`

 For running with Docker ensure you have docker installed, for Mac that can be done vie brew: